kubewarden/community/security-self-assesment.md

      metadata).
 Annotates policy binaries with metadata.
 Metadata includes the types of the Kubernetes resources the policy targets, and the policy capabilities (mutating, context-aware, etc).
-   - Runs policies outside of the cluster.
+   - Runs policies outside the cluster.
 Useful for developing, benchmarking and testing policies in CI for example.
    - Generates YAML manifests for the policy CRs of Kubewarden from the policy metadata.
 This simplifies policy deployment.